 - JCE is collaborating with Groove With Me, a wonderful nonprofit dance and youth development organization for girls 4-18 years old who reside in East Harlem and the South Bronx.
 We will offer six classes in jazz dance during the year and comps for our performances to students from Groove With Me.

 The mission of Jazz Choreography Enterprises, Inc., is to promote the creation of original jazz choreography in concert form.
 To this end, we give jazz choreographers at various stages of their development the opportunity to show their work.
 We are committed to presenting choreography in a variety of jazz styles, created and performed by people of various ages and levels of experience.
-In addition to presenting performances, we plan to offer educational programs for dancers, choreographers, and the general public with the goal of developing artists and audiences for jazz dance.
+In addition to presenting performances, we offer educational programs for dancers, choreographers, and the general public with the goal of developing artists and audiences for jazz dance.

 BOARD OF DIRECTORS